andreasawenlof/lvlup-lore-fixed/README.md

 # Gaming Blog - LVL-UP Lore

 ## Project Overview
-Welcome to **LVL-UP Lore**, a gaming blog where admins can share gaming-related posts and users can engage through comments.
-Built using Django, this project focuses on delivering core functionality with a clean and responsive interface.
+LVLUP Lore is a gaming Blog for nerds where they can hear about the laste news and share theigh thoughts.

 [Live Site](<insert-live-site-link>) | [GitHub Repository](<insert-repo-link>)